-Notice of Annual Meeting of Stockholders to be held on July 31, 2006
+Notice of Annual Meeting of Stockholders

+to be held on July 31, 2008

-Notice is hereby given that the 2006 Annual Meeting of Stockholders of Casual Male Retail Group, Inc. (the "Company") will be held at the offices of Greenberg Traurig, LLP, 200 Park Avenue, MetLife Building, 15th Floor, New York, New York at 10:00 A.M., local time, on Monday, July 31, 2006 for the following purposes:
+Notice is hereby given that the 2008 Annual Meeting of Stockholders of Casual Male Retail Group, Inc. (the "Company") will be held at the offices of Greenberg Traurig, LLP, 200 Park Avenue, MetLife Building, 15th Floor, New York, New York at 11:00 A.M., local time, on Thursday, July 31, 2008 for the following purposes:

-- 1. To elect seven directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified. - 2.
-To approve the adoption of the Company's 2006 Incentive Compensation Plan. - 3.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending February 3, 2007. - 4.
+- 1. To elect eight directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified. - 2.
+To approve an amendment to our 2006 Incentive Compensation Plan increasing the total number of shares of common stock authorized for issuance under the plan by 1,500,000 shares, from 2,500,000 to 4,000,000 shares. - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.